To get started with Preact CLI, install it from npm:

 Now open your editor and start editing!
 For most templates, the best place to start is

-npm run build command compiles a production-ready build of your application and places it a
+npm run build command compiles a production-ready build of your application and places it in

 Production builds can be fine-tuned to match your needs with a series of flags.
 Find the full list of flags here.